 • Curettage – This procedure involves removing the periodontal pocket’s soft tissue lining, helping your gum’s tissue heal.

 • Gingivectomy – This is the removal via surgery of the periodontal pockets.
 Gingivectomy can take place when your periodontal disease doesn’t affect the jawbone.

 • Non-surgical laser therapy – Talk to us for information on this treatment.

-• Dietary care – If your major organs need assistance, we can prescribe medicaments treatment with agents that kill or minimize the bacteria that are attacking your tissues.
-These medicaments are irrigated around the affected tissues.
+• Dietary care – If your major organs need assistance, we may prescribe treatment with agents that kill or minimize the bacteria that are attacking your tissues.
+These supplements are irrigated around the affected tissues.

 Treatments become more invasive (and sometimes surgical in nature) as the disease becomes more pronounced.
 Regular visits to Dr. Gerald Regni, Jr. can prevent those types of treatments from ever becoming necessary!

 The sad reality is, more than half of people over the age of 35 have some degree of gum disease.
 Fortunately, if caught in its early stages it is easy to eliminate.
 Good oral hygiene habits will go a long way in preventing problems from ever developing.
 Plan a periodontal consultation with us today, at 215-351-9399!